-- Shawn Fluharty — Member of the West Virginia House of Delegates (D — Ohio, 03), sponsor of a sports betting bill in a state that legalized sports wagering in 2018.
+- Shawn Fluharty — Member of the West Virginia House of Delegates (D — Ohio, 03), sponsor of a bill in a state that legalized sports wagering in 2018.

-- Jeff Ifrah — Gaming law expert who legal practice focuses on online gaming and sports betting (among other things).
+- Jeff Ifrah — Gaming law expert who legal practice focuses on online gaming (among other things).

 - Brian Pempus — Analyst and legislative expert for US Bets.